-To earn Literacy Specialist certification the state requires evidence of two years of teaching experience and passing scores on the Praxis II exam (5301) for the Reading Specialist.
+To earn Literacy Specialist certification the state requires evidence of two years of teaching experience and passing scores on the Praxis Subject Assessment (5301) for the Reading Specialist.

 Please note Professional Education Council Policy: In order for USM’s Education Preparation Unit program completers to be recommended by the institution to the state for certification or licensure, the candidate must provide evidence of meeting all certification requirements including proficiency on the standards relevant to his/her state approved professional program and this evidence must be compiled and assessed with in the context of the Unit’s data management system (i.e., Tk20).